uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 The Finnish language file is added to the plugin.
 We fixed the bug of display additional info in the email when email has an attachment.
 Added html blocks.

 = V3.45 =
 The error related to use function 'get_userdatabylogin' instead 'get_user_by('login')' is fixed.
-BWS plugins section is updated.
+BWS Panel section is updated.
 We updated the Italian, the French and the Brazilian Portuguese language files in the plugin.

 = V3.44 =
 Added email adress as additiional form field.
 We fixed the bug of adding an attachment.